Special relativity and the rod/slot paradox – I – seeming contradictions between reference frames

 with No Comments

-One of the topics in physics that drove me almost crazy 48 years ago was a paradox seemingly resulting from the length contraction effect described by Einstein’s Special Theory of Relativity [STR].
-Paradoxes related to the length contraction effect are based on two apparently consistent descriptions of a series of events in two different reference frames which move with a constant velocity relative to each other.
-These descriptions seem to lead to a contradiction.
+One of the topics in physics that drove me almost crazy 48 years ago was a paradox related to the relativistic length contraction effect.
+This effect is an elementary consequence of Einstein’s Special Theory of Relativity [STR].
+Paradoxes in this context are almost always based on two separate, but seemingly consistent descriptions of a series of kinematic events in two inertial frames.
+These descriptions seem to lead to contradicting results.

 The paradox gave me some sleepless nights in 1976, until I gave up at that time and trusted in some personal breakthrough in the future.
 Later, at university and during my PHD, I just applied SR-formulas whenever necessary.
 No time for deeper explanations of paradoxes.
 However, some years ago – long after my professional time in physics – the problem entered my mind again.
 I used some relaxed time in Norway to work a bit with it once again.
 And this time I could resolve it in a personally satisfactory way.
-As the basic points of the solution are in the end rather simple, I would like to present them here in a post series – and maybe save some physics students some of their sleepless nights.
+As the basic points of the solution are in the end rather simple, I would like to present them here in a post series – and maybe save some physics students a few sleepless night.

 So, this is a post series for folks interested in physics and math.